-- TR-60.
-Work with transit providers and other partners to implement the Bellevue Transit Master Plan to ensure that transit is an easy and attractive mobility option for those who live, work, visit, learn or do business in Bellevue. - TR-61.
-Support planned growth and development with a bold transit vision that provides efficient, useful, attractive service for most people, to most destinations, most of the time, serving maximum ridership. - TR-62.
-Work with transit providers to enhance a frequent transit network that provides connections within Bellevue, to the greater Eastside, and to regional destinations. - TR-63.
-Support a frequent transit network in Bellevue that serves transit hubs and population and employment centers with reliable commuter and all-day service and seamless interface between transit routes, East Link, and other modes. - TR-64.
-Work with transit providers to create, maintain, and enhance a system of transit-supportive facilities and amenities. - TR-65.
-Coordinate with private developers and transit providers to integrate transit passenger information and facilities, pedestrian connections and weather protection, and bicycle access and parking into new development and redevelopment. - TR-66.
-Integrate pedestrian and bicycle access to transit as a means to serve neighborhoods. - TR-67.
-Ensure that transit services and facilities in Bellevue and the Eastside are high priorities for regional system plans and improvements consistent with the Bellevue Transit Master Plan.
+- TR-67.
+Work with transit providers and other partners to implement the Bellevue Transit Master Plan to ensure that transit is an easy and attractive mobility option for those who live, work, visit, learn or do business in Bellevue. - TR-68.
+Support planned growth and development with a bold transit vision that provides efficient, useful, attractive service for most people, to most destinations, most of the time, serving maximum ridership. - TR-69.
+Work with transit providers to enhance a frequent transit network that provides connections within Bellevue, to the greater Eastside, and to regional destinations. - TR-70.
+Support a frequent transit network in Bellevue that serves transit hubs and population and employment centers with reliable commuter and all-day service and seamless interface between transit routes, East Link, and other modes. - TR-71.
+Work with transit providers to create, maintain, and enhance a system of transit-supportive facilities and amenities.

-- TR-68.
-Secure transit system facilities and service to support planned land use. - TR-69.
-Advocate for transit service enhancements paired with city commitments to implement transit-supportive infrastructure. - TR-70.
-Work with transit providers to maintain and expand frequent and reliable transit service in Bellevue to support community needs, the city's land use plans and mode share targets. - TR-71.
-Implement infrastructure and technology to support reliable transit arrival time and travel speed along the Frequent Transit Network between Activity Centers. - TR-72.
-Ensure that the transit system includes commuter parking facilities that are located and managed to intercept trips close to the trip origins. - TR-73.
-Identify and preserve necessary right-of-way for transit facilities. - TR-74.
-Develop and maintain safe and convenient pedestrian access to transit stops and stations, through shared responsibility with transit providers, that: - 1.
-Provides short, direct routes within a ten-minute walk; - 2.
-Designs the pedestrian environment to be usable by all people, to the greatest extent possible, without adaptation; - 3.
-Maximizes safety for pedestrians at street crossings; - 4.
-Gives priority to pedestrian access and safety. - TR-75.
-Facilitate intermodal transfers and increased access to transit stations through partnerships with public and private providers of transit and shuttle services with an emphasis on safety for people transferring between the station platform and the various modes.
+- TR-72.
+Coordinate with private developers and transit providers to integrate transit passenger information and facilities, pedestrian connections and weather protection, and bicycle access and parking into new development and redevelopment. - TR-73.
+Integrate pedestrian and bicycle access to transit as a means to serve neighborhoods. - TR-74.
+Ensure that transit services and facilities in Bellevue and the Eastside are high priorities for regional system plans and improvements consistent with the Bellevue Transit Master Plan. - TR-75.
+Secure transit system facilities and service to support planned land use. - TR-76.
+Advocate for transit service enhancements paired with city commitments to implement transit-supportive infrastructure. - TR-77.
+Work with transit providers to maintain and expand frequent and reliable transit service in Bellevue to support community needs, the city's land use plans and mode share targets. - TR-78.
+Implement infrastructure and technology to support reliable transit arrival time and travel speed along the Frequent Transit Network between Activity Centers. - TR-79.
+Ensure that the transit system includes commuter parking facilities that are located and managed to intercept trips close to the trip origins. - TR-80.
+Identify and preserve necessary right-of-way for transit facilities.

-- TR-76.
-Develop and implement, in conjunction with the transit providers, an integrated way-finding system to facilitate transit ridership that incorporates principles of universal design and uses multiple languages. - TR-77.
-Evaluate proposed new and expanded park and ride facilities in Bellevue, for their effectiveness to serve the community and the transit system, and for their potential environmental and community impacts. - TR-78.
-Advocate for transit service enhancements paired with a city commitment to implement transit-supportive infrastructure. - TR-79.
-Work collaboratively with employer-based and other private transit systems to ensure that these sytems are integrated into the transit service planning within the city.
+- TR-81.
+Develop and maintain safe and convenient pedestrian access to transit stops and stations, through shared responsibility with transit providers, that: - Provides short, direct routes within a ten-minute walk; - Designs the pedestrian environment to be usable by all people, to the greatest extent possible, without adaptation; - Maximizes safety for pedestrians at street crossings; and - 4.
+Gives priority to pedestrian access and safety. - TR-82.
+Facilitate intermodal transfers and increased access to transit stations through partnerships with public and private providers of transit and shuttle services with an emphasis on safety for people transferring between the station platform and the various modes. - TR-83.
+Develop and implement, in conjunction with the transit providers, an integrated way-finding system to facilitate transit ridership that incorporates principles of universal design and uses multiple languages. - TR-84.
+Evaluate proposed new and expanded park and ride facilities in Bellevue, for their effectiveness to serve the community and the transit system, and for their potential environmental and community impacts. - TR-85.
+Advocate for transit service enhancements paired with a city commitment to implement transit-supportive infrastructure. - TR-86.
+Work collaboratively with employer-based and other private transit systems to ensure that these sytems are integrated ino the transit service planning within the city. - TR-87.
+Create mobility hubs in alignment with King County Planning Policy guidance.